norwegian-geotechnical-institute/MoT-Voellmy/README.md

 On Linux and macOS, you need to make sure that the file permissions allow executing the code.
-On Windows, you can simply run the command from the command shell g (cmd.exe) if the executable is in a directory in the user's path.
+On Windows, you can simply run the command from the command shell (cmd.exe) if the executable is in a directory in the user's path.

 __Command synopsis:__<br><br>
 `MoT-Voellmy.<version date> <(path)name of simulation control file>`<br><br>
 `<version date>` is to be replaced by the date characterizing the version you have downloaded and wish to use.
-At the time of writing, the most recent version is 2022-10-28.
+At the time of writing, the most recent version is 2025-02-10.
 Windows users may have to write<br><br>
 `MoT-Voellmy.<version date>.exe <(path)name of simulation control file>`

 The simulation control file (SCF) is a simple text file in a specific format.